 Tony Hawk Pro Skater

-Let's face it—before Guitar Hero, you picked up a lot of your punk rock skater jams from Tony Hawk Pro Skater.
+Let's face it—before Guitar Hero, you picked up a lot of your punk rock skater jams from the classic Tony Hawk Pro Skater.
 This was the game that introduced you and made you fall in love with Goldfinger's 'Superman,' Rage Against the Machine's 'Guerilla Radio,' and The Ramones' 'Blitzkrieg Bop.'

 Need For Speed

 There's no better soundtrack to set up your rides or run away from the cops than with the extensive catalog from Need For Speed, which is packed with music by Rob Zombie, Static-X, Celldweller, Lil Jon & The Eastside Boys, The Prodigy, Xzibit, The Killing Joke, and more.